 Giraffe return to Pian Upe Wildlife Reserve

-After an absence of almost 25 years, Nubian giraffe have returned to Pian Upe Wildlife Reserve in Uganda late yesterday night!
+After an absence of almost 25 years, Nubian giraffe recently returned to Pian Upe Wildlife Reserve in Uganda!

-Lead by the Uganda Wildlife Authority and supported by GCF and other partners, the team brought giraffe back to Pian Upe Wildlife Reserve yesterday!
+Lead by the Uganda Wildlife Authority and supported by GCF and other partners, the team brought giraffe back to Pian Upe Wildlife Reserve (WR) recently.
 The area had formerly been home to the largest giraffe population in the Uganda, but giraffe had gone locally extinct over 20 years ago.
-After an arduous journey, the first group of five ‘Critically Endangered’ Nubian giraffe was finally released last night.

 In three arduous journeys of 480km each, made more difficult with unseasonal heavy rains that turned dirt roads into veritable mud slides, a total of fifteen ‘Critically Endangered’ Nubian giraffe were released into their new home.